haimengzhang/message-queue-service-rabbitmq-postgres/README.md

 docker pull postgres
 ```

-Next, build the local service images and push them to docker hub so that later we can use them on kubernetes.
+Next, build the local service images and push them to docker hub.
 In the service directory spring-boot-message-consumer, run:

 ```